Sheila Sherlock: Career

 She remained in Edinburgh to take up the post of Assistant Lecturer in Surgery offered to her by Professor Sir James Learmonth, and published her first paper with Learmonth in 1942.
 She later recounted that Learmonth had taught her how to conduct and document research.
 In the same year she was appointed House Physician to Professor Sir John McMichael at the Royal Postgraduate Medical School, Hammersmith Hospital.

 In this post she worked on hepatitis, which she was able to continue from 1943 to 1947 with funding from the Medical Research Council and subsequently with the award of the Beit Memorial Fellowship.
 She was awarded her MD with a thesis on The Liver in Disease: with special reference to aspiration liver biopsy, receiving a Gold Medal from University of Edinburgh.

 She conducted research into portal hypertension, hepatic encephalopathy and ascites at this time.
 In 1947 she spent a year at Yale University's School of Medicine as a Rockefeller Travelling Fellow, working on carbohydrate metabolism and liver disease.
 She returned to London and in 1948 was appointed Lecturer in Medicine and Consultant Physician at Hammersmith Hospital.
 In 1951, aged 33, she was elected as a Fellow of the Royal College of Physicians, making her, at the time, the youngest woman to receive this qualification.

-In 1959, she became the United Kingdom's first ever female Professor of Medicine when she was appointed at the Royal Free Hospital School of Medicine in London.
+In 1959, she became the United Kingdom's first ever female professor of medicine when she was appointed at the Royal Free Hospital School of Medicine in London.
 She founded the liver unit which was located in a temporary wooden structure on the roof of the hospital in Gray's Inn Road.
 Despite its location, the department attracted trainees from around the world, and many current leaders in the field of hepatology spent time there.
 Research in several different areas of liver disease was undertaken: including; bilirubin metabolism, haemochromatosis, cholestasis, drug-induced liver disease, albumin synthesis, portal hypertension and ascites, autoimmune liver disease and its treatment with corticosteroids, and the use of liver biopsy in the diagnosis of liver disease were all studied.
 In 1974 the department moved to the new hospital in Hampstead, where it was situated close to the clinical wards, on the 10th floor.
 Research continued there, with viral hepatitis, liver transplantation and endoscopic treatment of varices all becoming important areas of study.
 She retired from the Chair of Medicine in 1983, but continued to see patients, conduct research, and write.
+At the Royal Free, she was succeeded by Neil McIntyre.